Section

 Criteria

-The competition was established in 2017 and is open to all classical singers (18-40) and pianists (18-40).
+The competition was established in 2017 and is open to all classical singers (18-40) and pianists (18-40) of all nationalities.
 A 18-20minute recital programme must be prepared by each duo and must include songs in at least two languages.
 Songs may be written for piano or orchestra.
 Complete cycles and part cycles acceptable.

 Previous Winners